krobbi/calendar/readme.md

 do this.

 I would recommend using the built-in `Date` library, but this is just a nice little coding challenge that avoids using it.
+The library is only used once to initialize the calendar to the current date.

 # License
 Released under the MIT License: